geoffreylitt/wildcard-onward-paper/paper.md

 \hypertarget{fig:overview}{%
 \centering
 \includegraphics[width=\textwidth]{media/overview.eps}
-\caption{An overview of table-driven customization}\label{fig:overview}
+\caption{An overview of data-driven customization}\label{fig:overview}
 }
 \end{figure*}
 ```

-We have developed a browser extension called Wildcard which uses web scraping techniques to implement table-driven customization for existing Web applications.
+We have developed a browser extension called Wildcard which uses web scraping techniques to implement data-driven customization for existing Web applications.
 In [@sec:example], we concretely demonstrate the end user experience of using Wildcard to add features to a news website.

-In [@sec:architecture], we explain the system architecture of table-driven customization.
+In [@sec:architecture], we explain the system architecture of data-driven customization.
 We focus on the _table adapter_ abstraction, which allows many different types of underlying data to be bidirectionally mapped to a table.
 We describe several types of table adapters we’ve built in Wildcard, and also describe future adapters supported by the general paradigm.

 We have successfully used Wildcard to build customizations for 11 different websites that serve our own personal needs.
 In [@sec:reflections], we present reflections from this process.
 We outline the kinds of customizations we were able to build, limitations we encountered, and some of the challenges of writing scraping logic.

 In [@sec:themes], we discuss some key themes from our work:

-* *Customization by direct manipulation*: We discuss further how table-driven customization relates to a gentle slope of customization.
+- _Customization by direct manipulation_: We discuss further how data-driven customization relates to a gentle slope of customization.
 We suggest that an important point on this slope is the ability to customize an application by directly seeing and changing its data, rather than by writing imperative scripts.
-* *Semantic wrappers*: Typically, tools that don't rely on official extension APIs resort to offering low-level APIs for customization.
+- _Semantic wrappers_: Typically, tools that don't rely on official extension APIs resort to offering low-level APIs for customization.
 Instead, we propose a community-maintained library of semantic wrappers around existing applications, enabling end users to work with domain data rather than low-level representations.

-Table-driven customization relates to existing work in many areas.
+data-driven customization relates to existing work in many areas.
 Our goals overlap with many software customization tools, and our methods overlap with direct manipulation interfaces for working with structured data, including visual database query systems and spreadsheets.
 We explore these connections in [@sec:related-work].

 Finally, in [@sec:conclusion], we conclude and describe opportunities for future work.

 # Example Scenario {#sec:example}

-To concretely illustrate the user experience of table-driven customization, we present a scenario of customizing [Hacker News](https://news.ycombinator.com/), a popular tech news aggregator. [@fig:hacker-news] shows accompanying screenshots.
+To concretely illustrate the user experience of data-driven customization, we present a scenario of customizing [Hacker News](https://news.ycombinator.com/), a popular tech news aggregator. [@fig:hacker-news] shows accompanying screenshots.

 <div class="html-only">
 ![Customizing Hacker News by interacting with a table view](media/hacker-news.png){#fig:hacker-news}